python/devguide/patch.rst

     patch -p0 < patch.diff

+If a developer is using something other than svn to manage their code (e.g., the mq extension for Mercurial), the number passed to ``-p`` may need to be changed to ``1``.

 To undo a patch, you can revert **all** changes made in your checkout::

     svn revert -R .